UnderScroll/midi2chord/README.md

 # midi2chord
 Converts midi keyboard inputs into possible chord names

-How to:
-To launch you must have rust and cargo installed.
-Start with `cargo run`

-Or after `cargo build --release` and execute `target/release/midi2chord`
+Launch the program

-Select your midi keyboard and that's it, it will give you a list of possible chords
+Select your midi keyboard (it will be automatically selected if there is just one) And that's it!

 Output exemple:
 ```